dakam/MeanPatchManager/README.md

 # meanPatchManager Restful API

-meanPatchManager is an application that enables companies to keep track of Patching information to enable them keep systems pached on time
+meanPatchManager is an application that enables companies to keep track of their systems Patching information hence reducing the risk of systems security attacks and exploitations

 ## Features